 Payroll Clerk Training and Certification Program Information

-Learn about education and training options for students that want to prepare to become certified payroll clerks.
-Explore the certification examination requirements as well as the featured coursework.
+Learn about education and training options for would-be payroll clerks.
+Explore certification examination requirements as well as common program coursework.
 Browse the employment outlook and salary statistics for payroll clerks.

 Payroll clerks play a vital role in the smooth financial functioning of organizations of all sizes.
-Detail-oriented individuals who like working with money may want to consider pursuing a career as a payroll clerk.
-Training for such a position is often obtained on the job.
+Training for such a position is often obtained on the job, and many clerks only hold a high school diploma.
 Under direct supervision, trainees learn to process employee payroll spreadsheets and time cards, and they become familiar with related software.

 Career Training Information for Payroll Clerks

 Payroll clerks perform an array of financial and bookkeeping tasks, including tracking and tabulating employee wages, collecting and reviewing employee timecards and compiling payroll spreadsheets.
 The exact responsibilities for a payroll clerk vary widely depending on the size and nature of the organization.
 Many entry-level payroll clerks receive on-the-job training, working under a payroll or human resources manager while they become familiar with the entire payroll cycle.
 This may include becoming proficient with the financial software used to track employee hours and wages.